Last Updated on July 12, 2022 by Editor

 Western Sussex DE is on the roster of these 6 Romantic Getaways in Delaware.
-Check them out for more ideas.
+And is one of the Perfect Places to Pop the Question in Delaware.
+Check these out for more ideas.

 Our fractured country could learn from this section of Delaware.
 Particularly from the little farming community of Georgetown DE.
 Ever since 1791, this small burg has celebrated “Return Day;” the day farmers returned to town from their fields after casting electoral votes two days prior.

 They’d come back to hear the election results, at which point winners would (and still) take a victory lap around the town’s center circle.
 The celebration was/is followed by a ceremonial “burying of the hatchet.”